 1/3 Top economists discuss with Stephanie Flanders how to get the UK economy to grow again.

 4/5 Ivan Hewett talks with French horn player Roger Montgomery about the key of F major.
 (R)

 Christian worship with a Bible reading, prayer and music, led by Judy Merry.

 Elizabeth Streb; planning a career around a baby; Bond's bikinis.
 Presented by Jane Garvey

-2/5 Sam's younger brother Tom falls ill, and some surprising secrets emerge about his life.
+2/5 Sam's younger brother Tom falls seriously ill, but the diagnosis is unclear.

 1/2 Who should have the final say on important issues in science, researchers or the public?

 Anna Chen explores the history of the famous Chinese model operas.

 National and international news and the shipping forecast.

 Consumer phone-in with Julian Worricker on the package of investment in the railways.